-Testing facilities shall be provided close by the Meters of each circuit, which enables such Meters to be tested safely with the circuit energised. (see Appendix C)
+Testing facilities shall be provided close by the Meters of each circuit, which enables such Meters to be routinely tested and/or changed safely with the circuit energised. '(see Appendix C)

 5.3 Meters

 The Meters may be either static or induction disc types.